matthew00121/final_project/README.md

-# UC Berkeley admissions by ethnicity, from 2012-2022
+# UC Berkeley admissions by ethnicity/race, from 2012-2022
 ## By Matthew Yoshimoto
 <br/>